 What is the most unexpected impact or opportunity that the pandemic has brought to mining regions?

-Many mining regions have proven to be resilient to this crisis and kept mining operations.
-The traditional work in shifts and high-security standards helped many mines to quickly adapt their operations and keep existing labour force during the pandemic.
-Mining regions have been key to face the pandemic by providing the inputs for medical devices.
-The COVID-19 crisis has stressed the relevance of digitalisation for economic resiliency, which brings a remarkable opportunity for mining regions to implement policies that seize the benefits of technological change.
-Automation can lead to increased productivity in the mining sector, reduce the carbon footprint in the mining value chain and overcome demographic challenges in mining regions including depopulation and ageing.
-Yet, without policy intervention, automation and digitalisation can bring challenges for mining regions including job displacement and increasing social concerns regarding the local benefit from mining operations.
-To address these challenges and seize the opportunities, mining regions need to implement policies to ensure quality broadband and its uptake within the community, upskill its work force and adapt education institutions’ curriculum to future industry needs.
+Many mining regions have proven to be resilient throughout the crisis and have maintained mining operations.
+Traditional shift work and high safety standards helped many mines to quickly adapt their operations, which allowed them to keep the existing workforce.
+The role of mining regions during the pandemic has been critical in providing the inputs for many medical devices that were essential during the immediate health crisis.
+On the economic front, the crisis has highlighted the importance of digitalisation for economic resilience.
+It is providing mining regions with a significant opportunity to implement policies that harness the benefits of technological change.
+Automation, for instance, can lead to increased productivity in the mining sector, reduce the carbon footprint in the mining value chain and help overcome the demographic challenges of mining regions, such as depopulation and ageing.
+However, without regulatory intervention, automation and digitalisation can also generate problems for mining regions.
+The displacement of jobs is a growing concern with regards to local value propositions of mining operations.
+To address these challenges and take advantage of opportunities, mining regions must implement policies to ensure quality broadband and its uptake within the community, upskill its work force and adapt the curricula of educational institutions to the future needs.